logo

 Loading...

-• label: Text label, usually used to display the name or description of the edge.
+• label: Text label, usually used to display the name or description of the edge

-• arrow: Arrow, used to indicate the direction of the edge.
+• arrow: Arrow, used to indicate the direction of the edge

-1. Inherit Existing Edge Types Recommended
+1. Inherit from Existing Edge Types Recommended

 • Line - Straight line edge